turlodales/SpinSettings-3/README.md

 myself to prove that even someone like me with dyslexia can do something to help the jailbreaking community

-FreeNAS OS for my Home Server's
+TrueNAS OS for my Home Server's

 Youtube for the vid's that have helped me do this I will list them all soon more to follow when I have spoken to them if I can post they vids